futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 ## Ready Player Me
 A Creator can generate a quick, free Avatar using a photograph at [ReadyPlayer.me](https://readyplayer.me/).
 This site generates an avatar on it's own generic Rig that can be automatically transferred to hundreds of different platforms, [one of them being Mozilla Hubs](https://blog.readyplayer.me/mozilla-hubs-custom-3d-avatar/).

-## Audience Avatars
-Audience Avatars have been used to denote an attendee's [`ticket tier`](./glossary-tickets.md/) or [desired level of interaction](./glossary-tickets.md/#audience-avatars).
-Creators can also create an Audience Avatar that is specific to their show using the same pipeline as their own customized avatar.

 ## Best Practices
 Avatars can quickly stress the virtual system with exponential poloygons, materials, or file size.
 A [`Scene`](./glossary-scene.md) or [`Room`](./glossary-room.md) may run smoothly until a "heavy" avatar file is selected by several users. *(Ask anyone from [`OnBoardXR: Below Decks`](./obxr-below-deck.md) about the "ballerina incident.")*.